d-terrell/Spotipi-Recreation/README.md

     - Stands for Secure Shell.
     - It's a protocol used for securely connecting to a remote     computer or server over a network connection.
-    - In this case connecting from windows command prompt to a Raspberry Pi Zero over a network.
+    - In this case, connecting from a Windows command prompt to a Raspberry Pi Zero over a network.

 1. Type the following command on the PI Zero terminal to get the IP address of the network being used to link the Pi and computer: